Larsende/Agility2020-AS3/class1/module1/module05.rst

 **Exercise 2 - Modify an HTTP Application within a Multi-App Single Tenant AS3 Declaration**

 #.
-In our module 5 folder in postman, locate the declaration we previously sent.
+In Postman, locate the declaration we previously sent.
 #.
-We want to add another pool member to our 'http_app_2' and the pool member we want to add is '10.1.10.34'.
+We want to modify 1 of our HTTP Applications.
+We will add another pool member to our 'http_app_2' and the pool member we want to add is '10.1.10.34'.
 #.
 Modify the AS3 declaration so that our 'http_app_2' has the appropriate pool members.
 Once modified, send the declaration.

     .. image:: /_static/3_pool_members.jpg